grimaldello/the-crims-italian-bot/README.md

 ![Single Robbery](media/single-robbery-mobile.gif "Single Robbery")

 ## Gang Robbery
-No video availbale at the moment.
+No video available at the moment.

 ## Hunting
 No video available at the moment, but this is what you see when the bot kill someone: